Justine Larbalestier

 Still, Jed is right, we should discuss these things.
 I recommend we found a new literary movement within SF that will write fiction based on the assumptions that the panel is indeed dead.
 Then there will be a massive reaction against it and panels will suddenly become much better.

-8. 8.
-Justine Says:
+8. Justine on #

 That’s a great idea, Jed.
 Let’s do it! you can put in suggestions for panels for wiscon 30 here.
 Do it!

-9. Benjamin Rosenbaum Says:
+9. Benjamin Rosenbaum on #

 The panel has been lit on fire, blown up, qrushed into bitty pieces, and then blown up again into smithereens!